New to Telerik Document ProcessingStart a free 30-day trial

 Modifying a TableCell

-You can easily change the cell's presentation by using the following properties:
+You can change the cell presentation by using the following properties:

-• RowSpan: Defines the number or rows that the TableCell instance should occupy.
+• RowSpan: Defines the number of rows that the TableCell instance occupies.

-• ColumnSpan: Defines the number of columns that the TableCell instance should occupy.
+• ColumnSpan: Defines the number of columns that the TableCell instance occupies.

-• Padding: Specifies the distances between the cells borders inner contour and the cell content.
-If the value is null, the cell will use the padding from the table's DefaultCellProperties.
+• Padding: Specifies the distances between the cell borders inner contour and the cell content.
+If the value is null, the cell uses the padding from the table DefaultCellProperties.

-• Borders: Specifies the borders of the cells.
-If the value is null the cell uses the value from table's DefaultCellProperties.
+• Borders: Specifies the borders of the cell.
+If the value is null, the cell uses the value from the table DefaultCellProperties.

 • Background: Specifies the background of the cell.
-If null, the cell uses the background from table's DefaultCellProperties.
+If null, the cell uses the background from the table DefaultCellProperties.

 • PreferredWidth: Specifies the preferred width of the cell.
-The final width of the cell may be bigger of the set value in case when another cell from the same column requires bigger PreferredWidth.
+The final width of the cell may be bigger than the set value if another cell from the same column requires a bigger PreferredWidth.

 • VerticalAlignment: Specifies the vertical alignment of the content inside the cell.

-Example 3 demonstrates how to set locally the cell properties to a specific cell.
-This helps achieve different appearance for this cell by changing its borders and background.
-Additionally, the cell will span onto two rows and two columns.
+Example 3 demonstrates how to set the cell properties locally to a specific cell.
+This helps achieve a different appearance for this cell by changing its borders and background.
+Additionally, the cell spans two rows and two columns.

 firstCell.RowSpan = 2;